-In the event the district, the school site, or your child's grade level or class pivots to distance learning please be aware of the following guidelines.
+In the event the district, school site, or your child's grade level or class pivots to distance learning, please follow these guidelines:

-- Instruction- During distance learning students will be required to log into Google Classroom daily to receive instruction for all classes.
-In the event, your student does not have internet access, a paper packet will be provided. - Attendance- Students are expected to log into Google classroom and/or complete the paper packet in order to be counted present for the day.
-Packets must be returned when students resume in-person learning. - Grades- Grades may be taken from Distance Learning assignments.
-Regular grading policies and procedures will apply.
+- Instructions During distance learning, students will be required to log in to Google Classroom daily to receive instruction for all classes.
+In the event your student does not have internet access, a paper packet will be provided. - Attendance Students are expected to login to Google Classroom and/or complete the paper packet in order to be counted present for the day.
+Packets must be returned when students resume in-person learning. - Grades Grades will be taken from distance learning assignments.
+Regular grading policies will apply.